 The latest expert opinions, articles, and guides for the Java professional.

 If there’s one thing that almost no application can live without, it’s the database.
 The pillar that holds the data, the ultimate source of the data conflict resolution, the storage that survives power outages.
 Working with a database correctly is the key to successful application design.
+That’s why we think our SQL Cheat Sheet will come in handy for developers working with databases.

 Now it’s time to turn our attention to the crown jewel of the declarative programming languages: SQL.
 And while we realize that it’s hard to fit everything you need to know about SQL on a single A4 page, we’ve tried to incorporate some of the essential information you will need to reference again and again.